-During the reporting period, there were no major changes in the system of governance that should be disclosed.
+No other major changes in the system of governance should be disclosed.

 B.1.3 Remuneration policy (fixed and variable components, performance criteria, supplementary pensions)

 The Company has adopted a remuneration policy in order to set the Company's philosophy and principles with regard to the way it compensates and incentivizes its directors and employees and this in line with Solvency II regulations.
 The policy takes into account the risk appetite of the Company and supports the Company Strategy and the business objectives.
 Some aspects of the remuneration vary on an annual basis, these are contained within the separate 'Total Reward Guideline' of the HR department.